MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/organizations.md

 - Grants full administrator permissions in the member account to the management account
 - Can be used to perform admin tasks from the management account
 - Can be assumed by IAM users in the management account
-- It is automatically added all new member accounts created with AWS Organizations
+- All new member accounts created with AWS Organizations are automatically added to it
 - Must be created manually if we invite an existing account

-## Multi Account Strategies
+## Multi-Account Strategies

-- Create accounts per department, per cost center, per dev/test/prod, based on regulatory restrictions (using SCP), for better isolation, to have separate per-account service limits, isolated accounts fro logging, etc.
+- Create accounts per department, per cost center, per dev/test/prod, based on regulatory restrictions (using Service Control Policy {SCP}), for better isolation, to have separate per-account service limits, isolated accounts for logging, etc.
-- Multi accounts vs one account using multi VPC
+- Multi-accounts vs single account using multi VPC
 - We can have tagging standards for billing purposes
 - We can have CloudTrail on all accounts, aggregate logs to a central S3 account
-- We can establish cross account roles for admin purposes
+- We can establish cross-account roles for admin purposes

 ## Organization Units (OU)